-Electronic information records, stored on CPOMS, will be password protected and only made available to relevant individuals.
+Record of concern forms and other written information will be stored in a locked facility and any electronic information will be password protected and only made available to relevant individuals.

 Every effort should be made to prevent unauthorised access and sensitive information should not be stored on laptop computers, which, by the nature of their portability, could be lost or stolen.
-If it is necessary to store child protection information on portable media, such as a CD or flash drive, these items should also be kept in locked storage.
-Child protection information will be stored separately from the child's school file and the school file will be 'tagged' to indicate that separate information is held.